YWCA IS ON A MISSION

 Here’s how YWCA made a difference for people this year.

-- 7,857 nights of safe shelter and respite from violence were provided to 143 women and 116 children
+- 9,586 nights of safe shelter were provided to adults and children

-- 87 victims of domestic and sexual violence received legal consultation to obtain orders of protection, child custody and advocacy related to criminal victimization
+- 88 victims of domestic and sexual violence received consultation on civil legal matters such as obtaining orders of protection, child custody and advocacy related to criminal victimization

-- 68 Gateway shelter residents received case management to assist with planning for independence and sustainability
+- 183 victims received case management to assist with planning for independence and sustainability